Logo

 Key Takeaways

-• Guaranteed or fixed returns.
+• Guaranteed or fixed returns offered on a regular schedule.

-• Lookalike or suspicious domains.
+• Lookalike or suspicious domains that don’t match the real provider.

 • Requests for seed phrases or private keys.

-• Verify licensing with recognized regulators.
+• Check licensing and registration through recognized regulators.

 • Never share private keys or recovery phrases.